department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/mobile-experience/conversation-guide-v2.md

 - Can you view more than one location near you?
 - How many search results would you expect to see?

-## Fourth Task: Contact/visit a VA facility location
-- What would your next steps be after finding the closest VA location?
-- How would you contact them?

-### Things to watch for:
+**Things to watch for**

 - How do they interact with the map?
 - Does the user zoom/pan on the map?
 - Does the user know on the map view that more than one location can be viewed (swipe right)?
-- Do they scroll through results on the list view?
 - Do they compare locations?

+## Fourth Task: Contact/visit a VA facility location
+- What would your next steps be after finding the closest VA location?
+- How would you contact them?

 ## Post-Task Interview